Lindblad Tomography of a Superconducting Quantum Processor: Introduction

-Here, we present a new technique for characterizing the dynamics of a multi-qubit system from an ensemble of time-domain measurements, which we call Lindblad Tomography (LT).
-As a characterization tool, LT can be used to analyze any general noisy process governing the evolution of a quantum system in time.
-This could be the noise processes experienced by a qubit during free evolution---such as $T_1$- and $T_2$-processes, which can be formally described as amplitude damping and dephasing channels respectively---but it could also refer to a sequence of intentional operations, such as a series of imperfect gates or a noisy quantum algorithm.
+Here, we present a robust technique for characterizing the dynamics of a multi-qubit system from an ensemble of time-domain measurements, which we call Lindblad tomography (LT).
+As a characterization tool, LT can be used to analyze any general time-independent and memory-less noisy quantum process.
+For example, one could use LT to characterize the noise processes experienced by a qubit during free evolution---such as $T_1$- and $T_2$-processes, which can be formally described as amplitude damping and dephasing channels respectively.
+Similarly, LT could also be used to evaluate and diagnose a deliberately engineered channel, such as a tailored Hamiltonian implemented on an analogue quantum simulator~\cite{Hangleiter2021}.

 The goal of LT is to estimate the Hamiltonian, quantum jump operators, and corresponding decay rates that describe the evolution of interest using maximum likelihood estimation (MLE), a process we collectively refer to as extracting the \emph{Lindbladian} of the channel.
 In doing so, we assume the channel can be well-approximated by a time-independent master equation.
 Prior to extracting the Lindbladian of the channel, our protocol uses a subset of measurement data to characterize the SPAM errors for the device, which we then include in our estimation of the Lindbladian from the full set of measurement data.
-In doing so, we assume that the SPAM errors are constant across the full set of LT measurements, and thus are time-independent during the duration of data collection.
-The main requirements for LT are thus: \begin{enumerate} \item The evolution of the quantum system should be Markovian and well described by a \emph{time-independent} master equation. \item SPAM errors are assumed to be constant during the full duration of data acquisition. \end{enumerate} In addition to these two fundamental assumptions, we note that further simplifications may be made based on specific hardware considerations---such as a third assumption of perfect single-qubit gates for LT of high fidelity superconducting qubits, discussed further below---though such assumptions are not required for performing LT in general.
+As such, we assume that the SPAM errors are constant across the full set of LT measurements, and thus are time-independent during the duration of data collection.
+To summarize, the main requirements for LT are thus: \begin{enumerate} \item The evolution of the quantum system should be Markovian and well described by a \emph{time-independent} master equation. \item SPAM errors are assumed to be constant during the full duration of data acquisition. \end{enumerate}